apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

 * pluginname\_initialize
     - After argument parsing and prior to any other work, the initialize step allows a plug-in to do any precursor work, set internal defaults, etc.

+* pluginname\_docker\_support
+    - Perform any necessary setup to configure Docker support for the given plugin.
+Typically this means adding parameters to the docker run command line via adding to the DOCKER\_EXTRAARGS array.

 * pluginname\_precheck
     - executed prior to the patch being applied but after the git repository is setup.
 Returning a fail status here will exit test-patch.